MAGMA Spring Field Trip

 Miocene and Pliocene Fossils

+A field trip has been set up for spring 2021.
+The location is the same.
+Collecting will be allowed on Saturday, the 5th of June.
+Campers may come in on Friday night the 4th.
 Friday afternoon arrivals may collect on the river.
 There are cabinettes available with electricity but no running water.
 Tent camping is also allowed.
 Tents may be set up in campsite 4 and there are latrine facilities and water in the site.
-Showers may be available at the pool area.
-All overnight campers must exit the camp by noon on the 14th.
+Showers may be available at the staff center.
+All overnight campers must exit the camp by noon on June 6.

 All previous collecting rules still apply.

 No parking on grass areas.

 Speed limit on camp road must be obeyed.

 Fees - $10.00 per person to collect or tent camp.